pyxem/kikuchipy/doc/pattern_processing.rst

     :ref:`combined high and low pass Gaussian transfer function
     <fig-fft-filter-highlowpass>`.

-Note filtering with a spatial kernel in the frequency domain, after creating the kernel's transfer function via FFT, and computing the IFFT, is, in this case, the same as spatially correlating the kernel with the pattern.
-Let's demonstrate this by attempting to sharpen a pattern with a Laplacian kernel in both the spatial and frequency domains and comparing the results:
+Note that filtering with a spatial kernel in the frequency domain, after creating the kernel's transfer function via FFT, and computing the IFFT, is, in this case, the same as spatially correlating the kernel with the pattern.
+Let's demonstrate this by attempting to sharpen a pattern with a Laplacian kernel in both the spatial and frequency domains and comparing the results (this is a purely illustrative example, and perhaps not that practically useful):

 .. code-block::